Managing MS symptoms

 - Are you too cold?
-Some people find that being too cold makes their symptoms flare up although this is not as common as being too hot.
+Some people find that being too cold makes their symptoms flare up although this is not as common as heat sensitivity.

-- Are you feeling stressed?
-Stress can make your symptoms harder to live with and, for this reason, it is a good idea to manage stress as much as possible.
+- Are you feeling under pressure?
+Stress can make your symptoms harder to live with and, for this reason, finding a technique that makes you feel more in control can be helpful.

-- If you have new symptoms or your symptoms are suddenly much worse or if you are having serious difficulty walking and none of the above applies then it is probably worth contacting your MS nurse straight away especially if you experience relapses.
-If you are not sure, you can wait a few days to see if symptoms improve.
+- If you have new symptoms, your symptoms are suddenly much worse, or if you are having serious difficulty walking it's probably worth contacting your MS nurse straight away – especially if you experience relapses.

-- Sometimes, symptoms worsen gradually so, after a number of months or years, this adds up to a big change.
-In this situation, don't ignore symptoms for too long but ask your MS nurse for advice.
+- Sometimes symptoms creep up on you and suddenly a slow, gradual worsening over months or years might add up to a big change you can't ignore.
 You should have your MS reviewed about once a year but, if this isn't happening or your appointment is a long way off, you can ask for a review.

-- New symptoms may not be due to MS so speak to your GP or MS nurse if you're concerned and make sure you have all the usual health screenings, such as for diabetes, high blood pressure and cancer.
+Remember, new symptoms may not be due to MS, so speak to your GP or MS team if you're concerned.
+Also, make sure you keep up with any vaccinations, or health screening for conditions such as diabetes, high blood pressure or cancer, where appropriate.

 Are there new or experimental treatments I should consider?

-The most important thing is to use reliable sources of information, such as the MS Trust.
-Other sources may sound very convincing, but may jusst be opinion, marketing hype or someone's personal experience, presented as if they were facts that will apply to everyone.
+There is no cure for MS, so beware of anyone claiming they’re offering a cure.
+The most important thing is to use reliable sources of information to inform your decisions, such as the MS Trust.
+Other sources may sound convincing but they may just be opinion, marketing hype or personal experience presented as facts.

-If you find a treatment of interest, do further research on the websites of the main MS charities. if there’s been a breakthrough, they will be reporting it too.
-If they haven't, or have a different take on the research, then consider what is being said.
-Look to see if the research is at an early stage as it may be a while before that treatment becomes available to everyone and it may not get to that stage at all.
+If you do find a treatment that interests you, do your research.
+If there’s been a genuine breakthrough, the main MS charities will be reporting it too.
+Look for different opinions on the research and consider what is being said.
+Often research reported in the press is at an early stage, so it might be a while before a treatment becomes widely available or it may never get to that point at all.

-It can be tempting to try an experimental controversial treatment but the risk of harm, significant side effects and high costs should be considered.
-Try not to be pressured into something by well-meaning friends or family.
-If in doubt, have a chat with your MS nurse of GP.
+It can be tempting to try an experimental or controversial treatment, but you need to consider the risks of harm, potentially significant side effects and the costs involved.
+If in doubt, have a chat with your MS team or GP.